Explore the Dordogne, a classic family holiday destination chock-full of caves bearing some of the oldest artworks created by humankind.

 South of the Gironde lies the département of the Landes, a coastal region of wild sands and large swathes of forest, with few towns of any real interest.
 Known as the Côte d’Argent for its gorgeous silvery beaches, this is prime surfing territory, with countless little resorts with board hire and surfing schools, many of them hosting surfing competitions in the summertime.
 Biscarrosse, Moliets and Mimizan are popular spots with both experts and beginners.
 Or try Capbreton and Hossegor, each with a boardwalk, seafront cafés, restaurants and surf shops.
 In August and September, Hossegor – home to the Fédération Française de Surf – hosts the Rip Curl Pro, Rip Curl Mademoiselle and Pro Junior Rip Curl Series competitions.

 Les Landes gives way to the département of the Pyrénées-Atlantiques, the westernmost section of the mountain range divided between France, Spain and Andorra.
 Most of the French Pyrénées are in the Midi-Pyrénées region.
 It’s home to sea and mountains, so you can both swim and ski here.
-See our section on the Pyrénées in our guide to skiing in Europe.
 Otherwise, there are invigorating sporting activities aplenty in the valleys, including rafting, canyoning, horse-riding, swimming in crystalline mountain lakes, cycling, hiking and fishing – or you can just enjoy the staggering scenery.
 The latter is best seen, at least by those with kids, from Le Petit Train de la Rhune funicular railway, which takes you up the 995m mountain of the same name, topped by a radio tower, from which you have incredible views of the mountains and ocean.
 When the train coming down and the train going up cross, the drivers and conductors get out to have a little chat and shake hands… Take warm clothing, plus hardy shoes if you want to make the 2hr/2hr 30min walk down.

 But the main attraction in this heavily Basque-influenced département (the coast is actually known as the Côte des Basques) is Biarritz, a one-time fishing village now so permeated by surfing culture that it has been dubbed the ‘California of Europe’, yet retaining a classic French seaside feel.
 Surfing schools and shops abound here, and it hosts many competitions, including the Quiksilver Pro surfing tournament for men.
 Some tournaments feature concerts and workshops, while in August the Rip Curl Pro Music Festival on the Plage d'Ilbaritz hosts rising international music stars and also promotes environmental awareness.
 August also sees Les Têtards (‘Headstrong’), a competition for rising stars aged 5–14.
 Because of its exceptionally mild winter climate, Biarritz has sea-swimming and even sunbathing for much of the year – if you’re not here on Christmas Day, you can catch the communal Christmas Day swim at Le Port Vieux on the national TV news.